WesleyBryie/ChumBucket/wiki/megathread/related_subreddits.md

 ### ► Semi-Related

-These subreddits are centered around technologies that have ties with piracy, but are not centered around discussing piracy itself or piracy methods.
+These subreddits are centered around technologies that have ties with piracy, but are **not centered around discussing piracy itself or piracy methods**.
 Read their rules for clarification.

 * /r/VPN - Discussion of VPNs